austinhallock/html5-virtual-game-controller/README.md

 About
 -----
+Author: [Clay.io](http://clay.io/devlanding) - Tools for HTML5 game developers

+**[[DEMO]](http://clay.io/plugins/controller-demo.html)** - be sure to have touch enabled!
+This game isn't the most efficient on mobile devices in it's current state, but iOS Safari should handle it.

 This library is for easy integration of a virtual game controller overlay for HTML5 games.
 With HTML5, it's easy to get your game to run on touch-screen devices like phones and tablets, but user-input is a whole different story.
 With just the accelerometer and touch to work with, it makes it hard to have a game's input pair well with the desktop version.

+The controller will only be shown in touch is enabled on the device.

 The HTML5 Virtual Game Controller aims to alleviate the problem with a super-simple, yet customizable option for adding a touch-based gamepad to your game.

-See a demo [here](http://www.youtube.com/watch?v=XQKRYMjrp2Q), or try the game out in Chrome with touch events enabled (ctrl+shift+i, then click the settings icon on the bottom right.
-Select the "Overrides" tab, and check "Emulate touch events" at the bottom)
+See a demo [here](http://www.youtube.com/watch?v=XQKRYMjrp2Q), or [try the game](http://clay.io/plugins/controller-demo.html) out in Chrome with touch events enabled (ctrl+shift+i, then click the settings icon on the bottom right.
+Select the "Overrides" tab, and check "Emulate touch events" at the bottom).

+As of January 20th 2013, tested in Chrome, Firefox, IE10, and Mobile Safari.

 Easy Setup
 ----------
 ```
-<script type='text/javascript' src='/js/gamecontroller.js'></script>
+<script type='text/javascript' src='/path/to/gamecontroller.js'></script>
 <script type='text/javascript'>
-    $( function() { // jQuery *not* required
+    $( function() { // jQuery *not* required - just be to call onload
 		GameController.init();
 	} );
 </script>